 Padding is to saddle fit as socks are to shoes.
-Padding is an integral part of the dynamic in proper saddle fit for your horse.
+Saddle Pads are an integral part of the dynamic in proper saddle fit for your horse.
 All too often it is ignored when a saddle or tree is being selected to fit a particular horse.
-Padding impacts all three dimensions of fit: width, arch and angle.
+Saddle Pads impact all three dimensions of fit: width, arch and angle.

-One of the first attempted solutions to a saddle fit problem is padding, specifically more padding, but as we shall see, this often exacerbates the problem.
+One of the first attempted solutions to a saddle fit problem is saddle padding, specifically more padding, but as we shall see, this often exacerbates the problem.
 Let’s examine closely what padding does to saddle fit by first looking at its impact on width.

 When a saddle is completed, the load bearing member, or bars, are usually covered with fleece.
 This makes any detailed visual examination of the contact and voids under the bars of the saddle difficult.
 It is therefore logical and a long-established tradition in custom saddle making to select a tree to fit a particular horse prior to the construction of a saddle.